tusker-direct/postcode-anywhere/README.md

 | `PostcodeAnywhere::Error::FreeLimitExceeded`       | You have used too many free web services.                                                                                                       | Our web services are designed to operate in stages.
 The first is usually a Find service followed by a Retrieve.
 If you use too many Finds without the corresponding number of Retrieves you will receive this error.
 For more information, please contact us. |
 | `PostcodeAnywhere::Error::IncorrectKeyType`        | The type of key you're using isn't supported by this web service.                                                                               | This usually happens if you're using a user or server license with a web service that only supports transactional keys.
 Please use another key and try again.                                                                                                 |
 | `PostcodeAnywhere::Error::KeyExpired`              | The key you are trying to use has expired.                                                                                                      | Please check that you are using the right key.
 A new one may have been issued if you recently renewed your key.
 Contact us if you have any questions.                                                                                                         |

+## Small disclaimer

+The general architecture of this Gem is completely ripped off from that of the [Twitter API Gem](https://github.com/sferik/twitter) so credit to be directed that way.
+This has been used mainly because this structure generally works well for us and it's well tested.

 ## Contributing